zammad/zammad-admin-documentation/channels/email/email-headers.rst

 Header checks are case insensitive.

-.. warning:: **🛡 Trusted channels required 🛡**
+.. danger:: **🛡 Trusted channels required 🛡**

    Below options are a potential risk with external communication and thus require channels being set to trusted explicitly.
+You can find instructions about how to set a channel to trusted at the end of this page.

 .. tip::